sungnga/jbook-cli-app/README.md

 - Annotate the return type of each action creator functions.
 Need to export then import each type action interfaces
 - Define type Direction - in actions/index.ts file
 - Add in implementations of action creators - in action-creators/index.ts file

+### Adding implementations for update cell logic
+- In cells reducer, we're going to add in the implementations logic for UPDATE_CELL ActionType